mikegehard/ai-assisted-refactoring/README.md

 ## Contributing

-Guidelines for contributing will be added as the project progresses.
+See [DEVELOPMENT.md](DEVELOPMENT.md) for information on setting up the development environment and contributing to the project.

 ## License